Resume for Carpenter

 6. Certifications and Training

-If you’ve taken part in any specific training programs or have obtained any certifications that directly relate to carpentry, you should list the details at the bottom of this list.
-This will demonstrate your commitment toward professional advancement and ongoing learning within the field.
+If you’ve taken part in any particular training program or have obtained any certifications that directly relate to carpentry, list them in this section.
+This shows your dedication to professional development and ongoing education in the field.

 Example:

-OSHA Certified: Completed Occupational Safety and Health Administration (OSHA) training course on construction safety protocols.
+OSHA Certified: Completed Occupational Safety and Health Administration (OSHA) training on safety procedures for construction.

 Section | Content |